Need Help? Give us a call.

-When considering potential financial contributions, remember that cash up front is not the only—or even the most common—form of financial contribution that a partner can make.
+When considering potential financial contributions, remember that cash upfront is not the only—or even the most common—form of financial contribution that a partner can make.
 You might seek an outside investor, or you could take out a business loan to fund your venture.
-As business partners, this is yet another decision you’ll need to make together.
+As small business partners, this is yet another decision you’ll need to make together.

 What size business loan would you consider?
 Are you willing to put up collateral on a business loan, or to sign a personal guarantee?
 Are you comfortable financing short-term expenses on a business credit card?
 Get specific about various scenarios to decide how you’ll handle debt within your small business partnership.

 Realistically, it’s likely that both you and your small business partner have some outside financial liabilities that might impact your cash flow, your income needs, and even your ability to obtain a business loan.
 Depending on the structure of your small business partnership, you are to some degree tied to your partner financially.
 It’s critical that you’re aware of any financial baggage they might be carrying.

 If your potential small business partner is less than forthcoming about their financial situation, proceed with caution—and at the very least, make sure you choose a partnership structure that limits your personal liability.